mpkelly/blog/assets/articles/colour.md

 ```

-The product owner says "This should be more of a warning than an info".
+When the product owner says "This should be more of a warning than an info".
 You just need to do this:

 ```html
 <section class='warning-palette'>